Improvements we’re making across the TfL network

 Over 200 of our stations now have step-free access, including all Elizabeth line and DLR stations, plus tram stops.

-All customers are welcome to use our Turn up and go service.
-This service offers help from staff across London Overground, London Underground and Elizabeth line stations without having to book in advance.
+All customers are welcome to use our Turn up and go service, which is popular with those who have visual or mobility impairments, and school groups.
+It is available across all London Overground, London Underground and Elizabeth line stations.

 🚌 Greener buses

-100% of our buses are now low or zero- emissions at the tailpipe.
-We’ve a goal to be a fully zero-emission fleet (at the tailpipe) by 2034 to help London breathe clearer air.
+Our 9,000-strong bus fleet is already 100% low or zero-emissions at the tailpipe.
+We have a goal to be a fully zero-emission fleet (at the tailpipe) by 2034.

 🚴♀️ Santander Cycles

 We provide more than 12,000 bikes at around 800 docking stations across inner and central London, including e-bikes.
-We also fund free cycle training so you can learn one-to-one or in a group and get confident cycling the city.
+We also fund free cycle training in every London borough so you can learn one-to-one or in a group and get confident cycling the city.

 🤝 Supporting young people